atomashevic/vscode-working-memory/README.md

 - [ ] Quickly insert code from other files as Markdown code blocks in Working Memory (in a separate section).
 - [ ] Option to place Working Memory in the sidebar similar to [Sidebar Markdown Notes](https://github.com/AssisrMatheus/sidebar-markdown-notes)
-- [ ] Implement `## Weekly plan` into the Working Memory workflow as a separate optional section with new commands.
-- [ ] Markdown Time-blocking.

 ## Contributing